Jan01/Sandbagging/README.md

 a temp output dir with a html file for each class and an index.html.

 Decided to use [HelpNDoc](http://www.helpndoc.com/) as a backend so I don't have to worry about writing a search engine.
-HelpNDoc is a commercial product, but is free for non commercial use.
+HelpNDoc is a commercial product, but is free for personal use.

 ![Alt text](/Images/DocNet.png "Screenshot Html output")